shifengshierya/C-AME/README.md

 This part is recommended for developers.
 ### Quick Start on Colab
 We provide a [Colab Demo](https://colab.research.google.com/drive/1kOmRemx4p2Wqa2JtFeZtZNlCNiVo8zEc?usp=sharing) of this code for a quick try.
+Run the code by clicking the triangle button from top to bottom.
 ### Environment
 We use Python 3.10 for all the experiments.
 Install other dependencies via
 ```bash